Many students considering a business degree are now thinking about pursuing one through an online program.

 This can allow people to obtain their degree on a schedule that makes sense to them and without having to coordinate travel to campus.
-But are there any big drawbacks or differences between obtaining your degree online and doing so on campus?
+But are there any big drawbacks or differences between obtaining your online MBA vs traditional MBA?

-In this article we’ll look at the major differences that exist and how you, as a student, can deal with them.
+In this article, we’ll look at an online MBA vs traditional MBA, the differences that exist and how you, as a student, can deal with them.

 It’s also important to keep in mind that a BBA is really just a bedrock for most graduates.
-It provides a base level of knowledge about business workings, and some specific training in a certain area of focus, but ultimately most students will need to do coop programs or internships to get real-life work experience.
+It provides a base level of knowledge about business workings.
+Some specific training in a certain area of focus.
+Ultimately, most students will need to do coop programs or internships to get real-life work experience.

 One drawback of pursuing your BBA online–or any online degree, really–is that it will be up to you to learn how to manage and budget your time to stay on top of your coursework.

 While the coursework tends to be more flexible in online courses, there are still often deadlines and hard dates for certain assignments, quizzes, or exams.
 But you don’t have the benefit of a set weekly class time to keep you in a rhythm–it’s up to you to budget time each week to work on your classes and make sure that you stay on track.

 Online MBA vs Traditional MBA: Interaction with groups may take more coordination